 Impacts Of Washing On Waterproofing: When To Wash It And Why?

-It may seem strange, but the camping tent must also be washed to protect its waterproofness.
+It may seem strange, but the canvas tent must also be washed to protect its waterproofness.
 Especially before waterproofing, it is more important to wash the tent.
 A clean canvas lasts even longer.
 That is why good practice is to wash it every time you use it, avoiding that any dust or dirt deposited can destroy the surface.

 If you use it little, the washing frequency can be lowered even once a year.
 It is done to be sure and prevent the entry of any water to give the green light to the formation of humidity and, therefore, in cases worse, of annoying molds.